ctwarrick/Object-Tracker/README.md

 ## To do
 * Finish the overview map
 * Add the ability to query Bing Maps to show the street address of a tracked object at a given lat/long
-* Potentially add the ability to show the street address of a hand ray cursor when it hits the detail map